 Good Nutrition is not a cure or a prevention for lead exposure, but healthy food can make it harder for lead to enter a child’s body.
 Lead sources can include deteriorated paint, soil, water from lead pipes or fixtures.

-The Importance of Iron, Calcium, and Vitamin-C
+The Sources of Iron, Calcium, and Vitamin-C include:

 Foods with Iron